kaushikacharya/course_programming_assignment/Introduction_to_Deep_Learning_and_Neural_Networks/README.md

 ## Related Repositories
 - [Deep Learning PyTorch Fundamentals](../Deep_Learning_Pytorch_Fundamentals_Educative/)
     - Explains the basics of PyTorch model training using a simple regression and a classification problem.
+The steps involved in the training process are better explained in this course.